Git-Utkarsh/SchoolManagementSystem/README.md

-# Student Management System
+# School Management System

+The School Management System is a Python program designed to manage various aspects of a school, including admissions, campus facilities, school timings, fee structures, student records, and more.
+This system is primarily aimed at school administrators, teachers, and staff to streamline and organize school-related tasks.

 ![Alt text](https://img.lovepik.com/free-png/20210919/lovepik-school-png-image_400499294_wh1200.png)

-This Python program is a simple student management system that allows users to perform various operations related to student information and school management.
-It uses MySQL as the database to store student records and other related information.

 ## Table of Contents